International election observers in the U.S. consider this year the most challenging ever

 OSCE officials note that no election anywhere is perfect, and many nations are undergoing a period of strident political divisiveness.
 But rarely have so many questions arisen about the validity of American elections, which are often held out as the epitome of fair and free voting.

-In part to address the concerns, the OSCE’s Office for Democratic Institutions and Human Rights (ODIHR) has sent a pared-down group of 30 observers who will fan out to 28 states, aided by 11 electoral experts who will operate from Washington.
+In part to address the concerns, the OSCE’s Office for Democratic Institutions and Human Rights has sent a pared-down group of 30 observers who will fan out to 28 states, aided by 11 electoral experts who will operate from Washington.
 That is far fewer than the 500 observers they initially recommended.
 But the raging coronavirus pandemic and travel restrictions made it difficult to recruit more people.

 The two OSCE observer groups will coordinate their efforts and announce their preliminary findings the day after the election, then issue a complete report two months later.